doaleix/apx-manual/docs/04-tutorial-layers/01-add-layer.md

 **APX WMS:** accepts styles, responds well with more than 10,000 elements per project per layer

-**WMS:** does not accept styles, responds well with more than 10,000 elements per project per layer, certain parameters must be set in order to to work correctly.
+**WMS:** does not accept styles, responds well with more than 10,000 elements per project per layer, certain parameters must be set in order for it to work correctly.

-**Special:** only and exclusively for use in the Blockage layer.
+**Special:** only and exclusively to create a Blockage layer.

 10\.
 Click "**Allowed type elements**" option.